fangel/RelAlg.js/README.md

 # RelAlg.js - A JavaScript Relational Algebra evaluator

-This [Relational Algebra][relalg] evaluator is written by Morten Fangel (fangel@sevengoslings.net, twitter.com/fangel).
+This [Relational Algebra][relalg] evaluator is written by me, Morten Fangel (fangel@sevengoslings.net, twitter.com/fangel).
+Assistant Professer, Ph.D.
+Henrik Bulskov from Roskilde University has been a tremendous help with his great inputs and thoughts on the project.
 Feel free to contact me if you have any issues or ideas for further work.

 ## Usage